 NACADA Commitment to Professional Editing and Publishing

 Authorship does not end upon manuscript acceptance; rather writers enter the editing phase as part of a team made up of respective editors.
 Authors must follow the Writing Guidelines for NACADA Publications.
 A writer can expect to revise the manuscript after reviewers and content editors refine the focus of the work.
-One a manuscript has been accepted authors sign an author agreement so the manuscript can move into the copy edit phase.
-The author then will address specific queries and incorporate directives through the developmental and copy editing stages.
-In these latter stages, which typically require extensive reworking of specific sentences and passages, the manuscript receives final preparation as a vetted, clearly articulated, and stylistically appropriate NACADA publication.
+Once the content of the manuscript is finalized, it will move into the production phase which includes various stages such as reference checking, copyediting, proofreading, etc. In collaboration with the editors and managing editor, the author will address specific queries and revision suggestions throughout these various stages to ensure the manuscript is properly vetted, clearly articulated, and stylistically appropriate for NACADA publication.